rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 Instruction Set
 ===============

-The instruction set of the ZVM is kept minimal in order to avoid incorrect or inconsistent implementations which could cause consensus problems.
+The instruction set of the QRVM is kept minimal in order to avoid incorrect or inconsistent implementations which could cause consensus problems.
 All instructions operate on the basic data type, 256-bit words or on slices of memory (or other byte arrays).